-We’re often asked what is the right age to give a child with color blindness their first pair of EnChroma glasses.
+We’re often asked when to get the first pair of EnChroma glasses for a child with color blindness.
 The answer can certainly vary and depends on you and your child.
 Bottom line-- we recommend EnChroma glasses for ages 5 and up.

 Children develop their color vision by the age of 6 months.
 Before long, color naming becomes a fundamental part of their personal experience of color.
 For the color deficient child, the “normal” experiences of and names for colors do not match their own.
 These differences vary depending on the type and extent of color vision deficiency, but for many, confusions between certain colors such as blue and purple, yellow and green, and the inability to see the difference between pink and gray, are the most common confusions.
 Because 96% of the population is not color blind and have little understanding of its symptoms, the experience of a child with color blindness can be alienating and can have an effect during early education.

 According to the Committee on Vision Assembly of Behavioral and Social Sciences National Research Council, because of the “use of color coding in school materials, it is of growing importance to identify congenital color defects in young children.
 Many observers with a congenital color defect retain memories of being treated as “stupid” or “troublemakers” because they had difficulties making color discriminations that were immediately evident to color-normal observers.¹

 What Age Can My Child Be Tested for Color Blindness?

 The ideal time to test children for color blindness is when they are around 5 or 6 years old, as they approach school age, according to the American Optometric Association.
 “Early detection of color deficiency is vital since many learning materials rely heavily on color perception or color coding.
 This is one reason the American Optometric Association recommends that all children have a comprehensive optometric examination before they begin school."²